Emmehehe/DifficultyOptionsForDeltarune/mod-dev-info/MOD-MENU-USAGE.md

   });
 }
 ```
-A menu titled "My Mod's Menu" (you can change the name) will now appear in-game!
+A menu will now appear in-game, titled "My Mod's Menu"! (you can change the name)

 The menu's `form` contains a basic example of every type of menu-item available.
 You can have as many or as few menu-items as you want.